-“Are a good leader?”
+“Are you a good leader?”
 The consultant asked.
 The CEO was quick to answer, not wanting to appear lacking insight.
 “Yes, I think so.
 Some people have told me that I do a good job and if you look at my career, I wouldn’t have gotten to this position without being good.”

 The consultant thought to herself; ‘he didn’t really answer the question, I’ll try another angle.’
 She asked; “I understand, but how do you know that you are a good leader?”
 The CEO could feel the challenge mount in the tone of the consultant’s voice.
 “Well, I assume that because I’m running this business successfully, I am leading others effectively.”